numpy/numpy/doc/source/reference/c-api.iterator.rst

     Fills ``niter`` flags.
 Sets ``outwriteflags[i]`` to 1 if ``op[i]`` can be written to, and to 0 if not.

+.. cfunction:: int NpyIter_CreateCompatibleStrides(NpyIter* iter, npy_intp itemsize, npy_intp* outstrides)

+    Builds a set of strides which are the same as the strides of an output array created using the :cdata:`NPY_ITER_ALLOCATE` flag, where NULL was passed for op_axes.
+This is for data packed contiguously, but not necessarily in C or Fortran order.
+This should be used together with :cfunc:`NpyIter_GetShape` and :cfunc:`NpyIter_GetNDim`
+    with the flag :cdata:`NPY_ITER_COORDS` passed into the constructor.

+    A use case for this function is to match the shape and layout of the iterator and tack on one or more dimensions.
+For example, in order to generate a vector per input value for a numerical gradient, you pass in ndim*itemsize for itemsize, then add another dimension to the end with size ndim and stride itemsize.
+To do the Hessian matrix, you do the same thing but add two dimensions, or take advantage of the symmetry and pack it into 1 dimension with a particular encoding.

+    This function may only be called if the iterator is tracking coordinates and if :cdata:`NPY_ITER_DONT_NEGATE_STRIDES` was used to prevent an axis from being iterated in reverse order.

+    If an array is created with this method, simply adding 'itemsize' for each iteration will traverse the new array matching the iterator.

+    Returns ``NPY_SUCCEED`` or ``NPY_FAIL``.

 Functions For Iteration
 -----------------------